raptorbox/raptor/README.md

 http://localhost:8090/
 ```

-### Accessing the MQTT broker
+#### Accessing the MQTT broker

 To access the broker open an MQTT (or Websocket) connection to `http://localhost:1883` using your username or password.

-(You can either set the username as empty and set your API Key as password)
+API Key based access is supported by setting an empty username and the API Key as password.
+Currently this feature is not completely working due to [this issue](https://issues.apache.org/jira/browse/ARTEMIS-826)

 You can use any library supporting MQTTv3.1.1 like [mqtt.js](https://github.com/mqttjs/MQTT.js) or [Eclipse PAHO](https://eclipse.org/paho/)